 \subsection{$\SU(2n)$ with $4$ fundamentals}

-We conclude our analysis with a model that cannot be derived by the twisted compactification of any 4d confining gauge theory, corresponding to $\SU(2n)$ with four fundamentals and an antisymmetric flavor.
+We conclude our analysis with a model corresponding to a $\SU(2n)$ with four fundamentals and an antisymmetric flavor.
 In this case the gauge invariant combinations that describe the LG theory are

 with $m=0,\dots,n-2$ and $\ell=1,\dots,n-1$. and a set of Fermi multiplets interacting with the chirals through a superpotential.

 Such superpotential in this case is a complicated function of the chiral fields, where the number of terms increases with the rank of the gauge group.
 However, we claim that by flipping some of the operators in the electric theory, through the superpotential